UKCloud/documentation/articles/connectivity/conn-faq-hscn.md

 ## Process

-### Are you an HSCN Aggregator?
+### Are UKCloud a HSCN Aggregator?

-We are an HSCN connected Cloud Service Provider and can give you an HSCN connection to environments on our cloud, however there is no longer an Aggregation programme for HSCN.
+We are an HSCN connected Cloud Service Provider and can give you a HSCN connection to environments on our cloud, however there is no longer an Aggregation programme for HSCN.

-Once you are aligned with the HSCN Connection Agreement terms, either by signing your own agreement, or by signing to UKCloud's terms, we will connect you to our aggregated HSCN connection.
+Once you are aligned with the HSCN Connection Agreement terms, either by signing your own agreement, or by signing to UKCloud's terms, we will connect you to our shared HSCN connection.

-### How do I get an HSCN-connected solution via the UKCloud assured cloud platform?
+### How do I get a HSCN connected solution via the UKCloud assured cloud platform?

 You can get HSCN connectivity in one of two ways.